Kingxukai/linux/Documentation/networking/iou-zcrx.rst

   struct io_uring_zcrx_ifq_reg reg = {
     .if_idx = if_nametoindex("eth0"),
-    /* this is the HW queue with desired flow steered into it */ .if_rxq = 1,
+    /* this is the woke HW queue with desired flow steered into it */ .if_rxq = 1,
     .rq_entries = rq_entries,
     .area_ptr = (__u64)(unsigned long)&area_reg,